-Patients identified various factors as responsible for their orthopaedic conditions.
+Various factors were identified by patients as responsible for their orthopaedic conditions.
 These factors were highly influenced by patients' socio-demographic characteristics, which not only predisposed them to the causes of orthopaedic injury but further influenced the nature of injury as well as their coping resources.
 Table 2 below presents the factors responsible for patients' orthopaedic conditions.

-Table 2: Predisposing factors to orthopaedic Injury
+Table 2: Predisposing Factors to Orthopaedic Injury

 Cause of Injury Frequency Percentage

-Road Traffic Accident (RTA) 266 74.2
+Road Traffic Accident 266 74.2

 Fall at work 49 13.8

 Fall at home 21 6.0

 Sports 14 4.0

 Gun shot 7 2.0

 Total 357 100